Smooth Fourier multipliers on group von Neumann algebras: Introduction and main results

-Theorems A and B can be used either to construct Fourier multipliers or to test the $L_p$ boundedness of a fixed multiplier.
+As Theorem A, the above result holds for any finite-dimensional cocycle.
+In the particular case of Riesz transforms, it is meaningful to wonder if Riesz transforms associated to infinite-dimensional cocycles are also bounded.
+This follows from a dimension free estimate \cite{JMP00} with applications for other multipliers.
+Both Theorems A and B can be used either to construct Fourier multipliers or to test the $L_p$ boundedness of a fixed multiplier.
 The real challenge in the latter case is to find the right length/cocycle $b_\psi$ and the lifting $\widetilde{m}$ such that $m_g = \widetilde{m}(b_\psi(g))$.
 This is exactly the topic of Fefferman's \emph{smooth interpolation of data} \cite{Fe1,Fe2,Fe3} relative to the set $b_\psi(\G)$.
-If $\Delta_\psi = \inf_{g \neq h} \| b(g)-b(h) \|_{\H_\psi}^2 >0$, we say that the cocycle $b_\psi: \G \to \H_\psi$ is well-separated.
+If $\Delta_\psi = \inf_{g \neq h} \| b_\psi(g)-b_\psi(h) \|_{\H_\psi}^2 >0$, we call the cocycle $b_\psi$ well-separated.
 The H\"ormander-Mihlin theorem for the $n$-torus corresponds to the standard cocycle $\Z^n \subset \R^n$ with the trivial action $\alpha$.
-Up to changes of basis, it is the only finite-dimensional, injective, well-separated cocycle of $\Z^n$, see Lemma \ref{LemStandZn}.
-Accordingly, we call $b_\psi: \G \to \H_\psi$ standard if it is injective and well-separated.
-By a classical theorem of Bieberbach \cite{Bie}, $\G$ admits a standard finite-dimensional cocycle if and only if it is virtually abelian.
-This excludes for instance discrete groups with Kazhdan's property $(\mathrm{T})$.
+Up to changes of basis, it is the only finite-dimensional, injective, well-separated cocycle of $\Z^n$.
+Accordingly we call $b_\psi$ standard if it is injective and well-separated.
+By a classical theorem of Bieberbach \cite{Bie}, a standard finite-dimensional cocycle of $\G$ can only exist if $\G$ is virtually abelian.
+This excludes for instance infinite discrete groups with Kazhdan's property $(\mathrm{T})$.
 The novelty in our approach is to allow for \emph{clustering} in the set $b_\psi(\G)$ and thus go beyond the class of virtually abelian groups.
 Of course, our hypotheses lead to look for disperse clouds $b_\psi(\G)$ living in low dimensional spaces $\H_\psi$.
 We refer to Paragraph \ref{Ending} for a description of the intriguing interplay between these \lq\lq competing" requirements.